MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center-id-partners.md

 <!--===========================================================-->
 ## 6. Create Test Accounts

-1. In Partner Center, click **Products* on the left: click the product you created.
+1. In Partner Center, click **Products** on the left, and then click the product you created.

    The "App overview" page appears.